a1897034/myrepo/README.md

 ```

 ## Summary and Conclusion:
 We conclude that RSA will always have a longer program runtime than both AES and DES, since it was designed to encrypt and decrypt messages and protocols more securely by means of number generation.
+Additionally, the more secure an algorithm, the longer it will take to run.

 THE END